RickHPotter/finance.rb/README.md

   - ✅ Creates CI binstub to make it easier to run CI locally before pushing.
   - ✅ Reviews and makes necessary changes to docs.

-## GAARA-09/fe-01: Refine AutocompleteSelect
+### GAARA-09/fe-01: Refine AutocompleteSelect

 - Issues:
   - [#10](https://github.com/RickHPotter/finance.rb/issues/10)

 - Subtasks:
-  - ⌛ Use TDD approach; create the tests before.
+  - ✅ Use TDD approach; create the tests before.
+  - ✅ Remove AutocompleteSelect in favour of HotwireCombobox by Jose Farias.
-  - ⌛ When typing, the first option should be rendered in the input, but with font-light.
+    - ✅ When typing, the first option should be rendered in the input, but with font-light.
-  - ⌛ Add option to use a round-colour or an icon or a picture on the far-left
+    - ✅ Add option to use a round-colour or an icon or a picture on the far-left
-  - ⌛ Deny an option if already chosen in a previous select (Category, i.e.)
+  - ✅ Fix #money_transaction_date of both Installment and CardTransaction.
+- Extra:
+  - ✅ Add rails-autosave stimulus component.
+  - ✅ Add textarea-autogrow stimulus component.
+  - ✅ Implement a blinking animation (terminal-like) for autosave component.
+  - ✅ Import flowbite-datepicker (and not use it).
+  - ✅ Create flowbite-datepicker stimulus controller (and not use it).
+  - ✅ Create hotwire-datepicker gem repo (and not develop it).
+  - ✅ Create reactive-form stimulus controller that handles card_transaction form.
+    - ✅ Add several validations client-side.
+    - ✅ Add a mask feature to prices.
+    - ✅ Add controller action to handle the amount of installments fields.
+    - ✅ Add controller actions to update dates and prices of installments.
+    - ✅ Add rails model methods to update month and year without creating object.
+  - ✅ Create a RailsDate JS model that handles date way less retarded that JS Date.
+  - ✅ Improve dramatically form html with more concise formatting.
+  - ✅ Use a more fitting concept of installments nested_fields for this project.
+  - ✅ Update TextFieldComponent to be less more rails-like.
+  - ✅ Add fonts.
+  - ✅ Improve (or rather fix) form responsiveness when creating a card_transaction.
   - ✅ Successfully update Ruby from 3.3.0 to 3.3.2.

-## GAARA-10/fe-02: Create MultiCheckBoxComponent
+  - ✅ Successfully update Rails from 7.1.2 to 7.1.3.3.

+### GAARA-10/fe-02: Create a Component that allows to select multiple options

 - Issues:
   - [#11](https://github.com/RickHPotter/finance.rb/issues/11)

 - Subtasks:
   - ⌛ Use TDD approach; create the tests before.
+  - ⌛ Deny an option if already chosen in a previous select (Category, i.e.)
   - ⌛ Grant many options and add turbo-frame to it as these options are relevant.

-## GAARA-11/fe-03: Refine TabComponent
+### GAARA-11/fe-03: Refine TabComponent

 - Issues:
   - [#12](https://github.com/RickHPotter/finance.rb/issues/12)